ninetyn1ne/ninetyn1ne.github.io/_posts/2020-10-05-open-redir-to-ato.md

 Let us first understand what actually happens under the hood-

-The website uses REST endpoints to fetch, modify, and delete user data as well as a Graphql endpoint, which acts as a proxy for the REST API.
+The website uses REST endpoints to fetch, modify, and delete user data as well as a GraphQL endpoint, which acts as a proxy for the REST API.
 The Graph queries would make server-side requests, on behalf of the user, to various REST endpoints to grab and modify the data.
-For example the Graphql query –
+For example the GraphQL query –

 ```{“query”:”query GetUser($id: ID!){\n GetUser(id: $id)\n}}”,”variables”:{“ID”:”12345”}}```
 would make an internal GET request to ```https://target.com/api/user/12345``` on behalf of the user.